3 Things I Learned About Jazz Guitar Comping From Peter BernsteinSep 18, 2020

 Like the CMaj7 in the 4th bar of this example.
 Let's look at how he got there.
 He, again, starts on the Bb-7 chord, but quickly steps down chromatically to A-7.
 And then he plays a B/C chord on the & of beat 2, which is a rootless D7 chord with the 13 and the b9.
 Then on beat 4, he jumps up to an Eb-9 chord.
 That Eb-9 resolves down chromatically to D-9 which he treats as the ii-7 chord in a ii V I to CMaj7.
 So instead of treating D7 as the V, GMaj7 as the I, and CMaj7 as the IV chord... he focuses on how to get to CMaj7.
 Again, these are NOT chord substitutions.
 He's just looking ahead.
 He wants to get to CMaj7... and one way to do that is to precede it with a ii V. So instead of GMaj7 -> CMaj7 he plays D-7 -> G7 -> CMaj7.
 And he gets into the D-7 chromatically from Eb-7.

 If the only thing you've ever been told to practice to improve your comping was to shed your drop chord inversions, this idea of creating movement might seem new, intriguing, daunting, or intimidating.
 But I'm pointing it out to try and help demystify and simplify to art of accompaniment.
 You don't need 1000s of variations of drop chords and every inversion memorized.
 Look back through the two examples above again.
 They're almost all just basic root position shell voicings... with a few sprinklings of slightly more advanced ideas.
 Instead of worrying about inversions, substitutions, or advanced carpal tunnel-inducing voicings to make things seem conceptually impressive, he's showing us just how much can be done musically when we know the basics and are willing to keep things simple and be playful with them.
 This mentality is what inspired me to create our Chords For Life course for comping.
 It focuses on three things.
 Time, shell voicings, and learning to create movement so that we can spontaneously improvise new harmonic pathways, like the ones I'm pointing out here, while we're comping.
 This course explores the four traditionally accepted types of movement (dominant, diminished, chromatic, and diatonic) and how they can each be used to create more exciting harmonic playing over jazz standards.
-It's available to the members of our Melodic Triads Study Group.
+It's available to the musicians working with me on our Melodic Triads Study Approach.

 When I was playing duo with Pete, if I was comping for him and took a risk by going for something that didn't work out perfectly, he never stopped me or gave me a hard time.
 He knows those tunes inside and out and can play through bumps in the road.
 He doesn't need me to spoon-feed him 'the changes'.
 But not every other musician plays on that level... so this point is situational.
 But when playing with someone who can hold their own, don't be afraid to take some risks and try new things.
 The more you experiment and learn about chord movement, the more often you'll be able to make these risks work.